New York judge dismisses much of ex-TCW manager's sexual harassment lawsuit

 She said that after reporting Ravich’s behavior to human resources, TCW “manufactured” reasons to fire her.

-TCW has denied Tirschwell’s claims, and said it fired her for violating compliance policies.
+TCW has denied Tirschwell’s claims, saying it fired her for violating compliance policies.
 Ravich has said he never had or sought to have sex with Tirschwell.
 He has since left TCW.

-Reporting by Jessica DiNapoli and Jonathan Stempel
+Reporting by Jessica DiNapoli and Jonathan Stempel; Editing by Tom Brown